This post may contain affiliate links. Please read our disclosure policy.

-- Italian seasoning - a mix of herbs like thyme and rosemary that are a staple in many soups
+- Italian seasoning – a mix of herbs like thyme and rosemary that comes in one jar

 - Potato – Russet is my variety of choice, but you could sub in red or yellow potatoes

-- Cream - a splash of heavy cream makes this cabbage soup just a bit luxurious!
+- Cream – a splash of heavy cream makes this soup just a bit luxurious!

 How to make cabbage and potato soup

 This is an overview, and full ingredients & instructions are in the recipe card below.